VBukowsky81/PyTorchANN/README.md

 It is obvious why PyTorch is using this format - enterprise-scale development.
 All the big companies use PyTorch like Tesla, Facebook, almost all.
 And you can see why - everything is neatly broken into sections - ANN build is here, activation functions are separately, forward pass is built by hand, then we loop through our data, and backprop.

-So much better format for team efforts, and huge-size models, and generally larger scale development.
+So, much better format for team efforts, and huge-size models, and generally larger-scale development.

 Anyway, all the same stuff as before is here.
-Data preprocessing, then class, constructor, layer setups, forward passes.
+Data preprocessing, then class, constructor, layer setups, forward pass setup.
 Then the loop feeds it all, and does backprop calculations.

-This time model is predictor of diabetes rates, among given patient data set.
+This time model is predictor of diabetes rates, among given patent data set.
 Nothing fancy, typical regression task.

 Next, I will demonstrate CNN's.